Doherty Memorial High School Apprenticeship Program

-The Women's Research And Mentorship Program is for young women in grades 9, 10, and 11 who are interested in learning about STEM research alongside a WPI graduate student.
-This program exposes young women to positive female role models with a STEM background who are pursuing a masters, doctorate, or post-doctoral degree.
-Each student will be matched with a graduate student to work on a research project in a one on one mentoring setting.
+The Women's Research And Mentorship Program is for young women who are interested in learning about STEM research alongside a WPI undergraduate and graduate student.
+This program exposes young women to positive female role models with a STEM background who are pursuing an undergraduate, masters, doctorate, or post-doctoral degree.
+Each student will be matched with an undergraduate and graduate student to work on a research project in a mentoring setting.
 Topic areas range according to the research focus of the graduate students participating in the program.
-High school women will work weekly on their research project and will also be required to attend four Saturday Workshops with their cohort.
+High school women will work weekly on their research project 2-5 hours per week and will also be required to attend Saturday Workshops at the start and end of the program.

 This program is funded through a Women's Impact Network grant.
 Preference is given to young women in Worcester Public Schools who identify as women of color.
 High school participants will receive a $250 participation stipend upon completion of the program and $500 towards an STEM summer program at WPI in 2020.
 (Students must complete all of the program meetings to be eligible for the stipend).
 For more information, please contact the Office of Pre-collegiate Outreach Programs by email at firstname.lastname@example.org or by phone at 508-831-4900.